 As a husband, having gone through the pregnancy and birth of my own two children, I honestly can’t even imagine how stressed out, worried, anxious, frustrated, and exhausted both my wife and I would have been in the above situation.
-And to know that these challenges all happened during the pregnancy and birth of the King of Kings, Lord of Lords, Mighty God, and Everlasting Father, is absolutely mind-blowing!
+And to know that these challenges all happened during the pregnancy and birth of the King of Kings, Lord of Lords, Prince of Peace, and Savior of the World, is absolutely mind-blowing!

 If our Lord and Savior can come from such humble beginnings but yet rise to the occasion for the glory of His Father in heaven, than so can we.
 Don’t let your earthly circumstances dictate your story.
 Whatever life and purpose God has for you, He will empower you to fulfill it through the Holy Spirit, if we walk in a life of reverent fear, obedience, and worship.

 Jesus was the model of humility from birth to death.
 May we likewise seek to live as humble servants for God’s glory!